obsidianmd/obsidian-help/en/Plugins/Publish.md

 ### Enable the plugin

 First, enable the Publish plugin.
-After that, you'll see the Publish icon appear in your [[Ribbon]], which looks like a paper plane.
+After that, you'll see the Publish icon appear in your ribbon, which looks like a paper plane.

 Once enabled, you can also set a hotkey for this option, or use the command palette to access it.